nav21n/d365finops/samples/README.md

-# Dynamics 365 for Finance and Operations custom development samples
+# Dynamics 365 for Finance and Operations custom development samples.